rbmanez/TTA-SQL-Projects/README.md

 # TTA SQL Project

 ## Library Management System
-This is an SQL project.
+This is an SQL/SQL Server project.

 #### Project Requirements
 USING MS SQL SERVER 2014 EXPRESS, CREATE A DATABASE AND SCHEMA AS DEPICTED IN THE FOLLOWING DIAGRAM: